Signing up for a credit card is pretty easy, but it’s the fine print that can make life difficult.

 Let’s take the average American with a balance on their credit cards, for example.
 He or she has a total balance of about $16,000 and nearly 4 credit cards.
 That’s an average of around $4,000 per card at any given point during the year.

-So, let’s say you make a late payment on a card where your APR is 20 percent, but the penalty shoots that APR up to 30 percent.
+So, let’s say you make a late payment on a card where your APR is 20 percent, but the penalty increases that APR to 30 percent.

 Pre-penalty, your monthly interest payment on your $4,000 balance was about $67.
 Post penalty, your payment is around $100 a month, a difference of about $33.
 That’s totally fine if you’re just paying the penalty once, but you aren’t.